 Financial Penalties

 Fines of up to 6% of global turnover serve as a substantial deterrent for non-compliance.
-The financial impact underscores the EU’s commitment to robust enforcement.
+The financial impact shows the EU’s commitment to strong enforcement.

 -